Excellent excursions

 Ibiza boasts an extensive and regular bus service.
 There are half-hour connections between all major resorts, including many of the most popular beaches.

-Timetables and bus routes are displayed at bus stops and in ticket offices, there they also have timetables for you to keep.
-Timetables change according to high and low season, so get a current one.
 If there is a ticket office (e.g. at the main bus stations of San Antonio and Ibiza Town), then buy your ticket here before boarding the bus; if not, pay the driver when you get on the bus.

-Here you can find the Google map locations of the main bus stations (estación de autobuses) in Ibiza Town (called CETIS), San Antonio and Santa Eulalia.
+Find here the Google map locations of the main bus stations (estación de autobuses) in Ibiza Town (called CETIS), San Antonio and Santa Eulalia.

 Most buses are air-conditioned and make an extremely economical form of transport.
 Ask in your accommodation for more details.

 For residents of Ibiza and Formentera, buses on Ibiza are free of charge.
-This measure was taken during the pandemic and has been extended since, also for 2024.
+This measure was taken during the pandemic and has been extended ever since, also for 2024.
 You must show proof that you are a resident.
-On Formentera, the regular buses are free of charge for residents, minors under 18 years, disabled persons, and residents of other islands who work regularly on Formentera.
+On Formentera, the regular buses are free of charge for residents, minors under 18 years, disabled persons, and residents of other Balearic islands who work regularly on Formentera.

-For current timetables, see the websites of the island government Consell d'Ibiza (in English) or Ibiza Bus (in Spanish).
+For current timetables, see the website of the island government Consell de Ibiza (in English).

 Here you will find current timetables of the disco bus.